sheriff4000/issie-coursework/README-Team7.md

 ///HLP23: Anthony

-Sherif Agbabiaka: author written as HLP23: Sherif. contributed to SmartWire.fs and SmartHelpers.fs
+Sherif Agbabiaka: author written as //HLP23: Sherif. contributed to SmartWire.fs and SmartHelpers.fs

 Aleera - handled the Smart Port Positioning task.
-Wrote code in Smart Port Order file and added new functions to SmartHelpers
+Wrote code in Smart Port Order file and added new functions to SmartHelpers.
+Authored as //HLP23: AUTHOR Ewan

 Luke - Handled the SmartResizeSymbol module and added multiple helper functions to the SmartHelpers module.SmartResizeSymbol currently only works when connecting wires are made up of 7 segments.
-There was not enough time to extend this to other kinds of wires.
+There was not enough time to extend this to other kinds of wires. authored as // HLP23: Luke